algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 - Either the last node we descend into has the local lower bound, or it is the first key of the next leaf node, so we don't need to call `update` on each iteration.
 - The depth of all leaves is constant because B+ trees grow at the root and not at the leaves, which removes the need for branching. <!-- todo: elaborate on that -->

-The disadvantage is that this layout is not succinct: we need some additional memory to store the internal nodes — about $\frac{1}{16}$-th of the original array size, to be exact — but the performance improvement will be more than worth it.
+The disadvantage is that this layout is not *succinct*: we need some additional memory to store the internal nodes — about $\frac{1}{16}$-th of the original array size, to be exact — but the performance improvement will be more than worth it.

 ### Implicit B+ Tree